-Minjungbal Aboriginal Cultural Centre is an ideal school excursion or day trip for learning about Aboriginal culture.
+Minjungbal Aboriginal Cultural Centre an ideal school excursion or day trip for learning about Aboriginal culture.
 Listen to Aboriginal guides and enjoy a picnic.

 Discover Aboriginal culture in NSW national parks

 You’ll find plenty of ways to discover and experience Aboriginal culture within NSW national parks.
 Learn how to make a spear or weave a basket at La Perouse Aboriginal markets in Kamay Botany Bay National Park.
 Link up with an Aboriginal Discovery Ranger to experience over 40,000 years of Aboriginal culture at Mungo National Park in outback NSW, or allow yourself to be mesmerised by Aboriginal rock art – the oldest surviving human art form in the world – at Red Hands Cave in Blue Mountains National Park.

 Basin Aboriginal art site in Ku-ring-gai Chase National Park offers picnicking and walking.
 The fascinating rock engravings at the site are part of the significant Aboriginal cultural heritage in this area.

 Take the fascinating Aboriginal Heritage walk highlighting rock art and engravings of the Aboriginal people of West Head in Ku-ring-gai Chase National Park.